 Critical minerals and battery components and assembly

-Tesla seems well positioned to meet at least one half of those requirements, having invested in development and production in California and Texas to produce its most recent battery, the 4680-type, for the made-in-Texas Model Y.
+Tesla seems well positioned to meet at least one half of the requirements for critical minerals and battery components.
+This is because Tesla invested in development and production in California and Texas to produce its most recent battery, the 4680-type, for the made-in-Texas Model Y.

 For the Model S and Model X, Tesla may still use the 1865-type NCA battery, which is made in Japan.
 Model 3 and Model Y vehicles made in California appear to use 2170-type NCA batteries made at the Gigafactory 1 in Nevada.